rudraprasad69/Money-Tracker-WebApp---Bharat-Intern-Task-3/README.md

 > A full-stack web application built to help users manage their income and expenses effectively.
 Track your finances, categorize transactions, and gain insight into your spending habits.

-This money tracker app was built using the MERN stack (MongoDB, Express.js, Node.js, with a vanilla JS/HTML/CSS frontend).
+This money tracker app was built using MongoDB, Node.js, with a vanilla JS/HTML/CSS frontend.
 It provides a user-friendly interface to perform CRUD (Create, Read, Update, Delete) operations on financial transactions.

 ## 🚀 Live Demo